BeyzaZengin1/Data-Driven-Customer-Strategy-Retention-Analysis-Roadmap-Python-RFM-COHORT-RETENTION-/README.md

 * **🐋 The Whale Paradox:** Out of the 73 ultra-high-spending accounts (Whales) isolated based on high monetary value, **0% belong to the 'Champions' segment**.
 High-value accounts like `AH-10690` (Recency: 412 days) and `AJ-10795` (Recency: 168 days) have slipped into dormant or at-risk segments due to a lack of systematic re-engagement.
 * **📉 Month 2 Retention Cliff:** Cohort analysis tracks the historical longevity of customers and highlights that the most severe drop-off occurs in Month 2, showing a **93.9% customer churn rate**.
 Particularly, late 2017 cohorts (September through November) exhibit long-term retention locked below 2%.
-* **🏷️ Systemic Discount Dependency:** Across the entire customer database, average discount dependency remains above 50%.
-Notably, **171 unique accounts operate as 100% Discount Hunters** (never purchasing a single item at full retail price), and the critical `Loyal Customers` segment holds a high dependency rating of **54.3%**.
+* **🏷️ Systemic Discount Dependency:** Across the entire customer database, average discount dependency remains critically high.
+Notably, following a calibration of the markdown threshold to **0.7 (70% or higher discount rate)**, exactly **371 unique accounts operate as High-Discount Hunters**, while the critical `Loyal Customers` segment holds a steep dependency rating of **54.3%**.
+* **⚡ Transaction-Level Markdown Risk:** Setting the strict mathematical threshold at **0.7** isolated more than 300 aggressive markdown transactions.
+These transactions are heavily concentrated in low-margin product lines, representing a significant source of structural profit friction.
 * **🎯 Revenue Concentration:** Data sorting shows that **445 unique customers drive exactly 80% of total company revenue**.
 Within this 445-account core group, a high concentration of high-value revenue is highly volatile, including **65 accounts sitting in `At Risk` and 29 accounts sitting in `Can't Lose Them`**.

 ---